 Beyond Dresses and Tuxes

 Fourteen is a clothing line of classic suit separates specially tailored for the lesbian, queer, and trans community.
 We provide high quality formalwear for those whose identities lie outside the traditional realm of women’s and men’s clothing.
-Our small team of fashion designers and wedding planners develop our pieces in-house with the finest quality fabrics.
+Our small team develops our pieces in-house with the finest quality fabrics.
 The result is exquisite, ready-to-wear apparel and accessories for weddings or any formal occasion.

 All our garments were tested on models with a wide range of gender identities to ensure the best fit for our customers.
 Jackets and shirts have smaller armholes, shorter arm lengths, and shorter torso measurements.
 Necklines and shirt cuffs are modified, and chest room added where needed; all without sacrificing design and style.
 As our company grows, we will move into production of undergarments, swimwear, shirts with built-in binders, and maternity wear.
-All of our clothes are proudly hand-made in Miami, with production moving to a factory in New York over the next few months.
+All of our clothes are proudly hand-made in Miami.

 The number Fourteen has a powerful legacy in marriage’s civil rights history.
-The U.S. Constitution’s 14th amendment worked toward dismantling institutionalized segregation and ending the ban on interracial marriage.
+The U.S. Constitution’s 14th amendment worked toward ending the ban on interracial marriage and overturning DOMA.
 The historic Massachusetts court case that first led same-sex marriage to be legalized in the U.S. had 14 plaintiffs.
-At Fourteen, we hope to continue that legacy by providing formal attire to a community that, until recently, might not have even considered marriage an option.
+At Fourteen, we hope to continue that legacy by providing formal attire to a community that, until recently, might not have even considered legal marriage an option.

-Fourteen is the fashion branch of our wedding planning company, 14 Stories.
+Fourteen is the sister company to renowned wedding LGBTQ planner, 14 Stories.

 It started with a tweet.